intel/confidential-computing-documentation/docs/intel-tdx-enabling-guide/04/hardware_setup.md

 ---
 description: To use Intel® TDX, specific hardware configurations are needed.
 This includes the installation of an Intel TDX-enabled BIOs and the correct BIOS settings.
-keywords: enabling guide, Intel TDX, Trust Domain Extension, Confidenial Computing, hardware setup, hardware configuration
+keywords: enabling guide, Intel TDX, Trust Domain Extension, Confidential Computing, hardware setup, hardware configuration
 ---
 <!---
 Copyright (C) 2024 Intel Corporation